 * @param scale the number of digits to the right of the decimal point

 * @return the parameter value.
-If the value is SQL NULL
+If the value is SQL NULL, the result

 * @exception SQLException if a database access error occurs